- Trip Details

 Best Time: March - May

-Ganesh Himal is the North West of Kathmandu and the western range of Langtang Himal, lies between the Budhi Gandaki and Trisuli valleys.
-Few peaks of Ganesh Himal lie on the border with Tibet.
-The highest peak among Ganesh Himal is Ganesh I (7,429m) which is also called Yangra.
+Ganesh Himal lies in the North West of Kathmandu, the western range of Langtang Himal, between the Budhi Gandaki and Trisuli valleys.
+A few peaks of Ganesh Himal lie on the border with Tibet.
+The highest peak among Ganesh Himal is Ganesh I (7,429m), also called Yantra.

-The Ganesh Himal is an enormous mountain massif assembled with nine towering peaks located southwest of Mount Manaslu.
-Its icy pinnacle is seen in the north from Katmandu too.
-It was named in honor of Lord Ganesh, a Hindu god who is represented in mythology as having the head of an elephant and the rest of the body of humans.
+The Ganesh Himal is an enormous mountain massif assembled with nine towering peaks situated at southwest of Mount Manaslu.
+In honor of Lord Ganesha, the mountain is named Ganesh Himal, a Hindu god who is represented in mythology as having the head of an elephant and the rest of the body of a human.

 Day 01: Arrival in Kathmandu.